iAniket23/Spacecraft-EPS-Simulator/README.md

 # Spacecraft-EPS-Simulator

-It is a multi-threaded program using the POSIX pthread API.
+It is a multi-threaded program using POSIX pthread API.
 It simulates some functionality of the power system on a spacecraft.
 It updates the battery's voltage, current and temperature readings constantly.
 It also check these values to see that the values are within an expected range, and finally check to see if the power system as a whole is doing okay.

 ***GOAL***